skalenetwork/IMA/agent/CLI.md

 --no-gathered...................Do not print details of gathering data from command line arguments.
 --expose-security-info..........Expose security-related values in log output.
 This mode is needed for debugging purposes only.
 --no-expose-security-info.......Do not expose security-related values in log output.
 Default mode.
+--expose-pwa....................Expose IMA agent pending work analysis information --no-expose-pwa.................Do not expose IMA agent pending work analysis information.
+Default mode.
 ```

-Command line output and loggging can be plain or ANSI-colorized:
+Command line output and logging can be plain or ANSI-colorized:

 ```
 --colors........................Use ANSI-colorized logging.